 Not to be outdone, Santorini has another colourful beach, Red Beach.
 Located near the town of Akrotori, Red Beach is a spectacular site with high red sea cliffs jutting up from a red sand beach.
 It is a bit of a trek to get there, but boat tours also stop for a swim at Red Beach.

 One of our favorite places in Santorini was Pyrgos.
 It is a lesser-known village of Santorini that was nearly deserted when we visited.
 It was once the capital of Santorini and it is just as picturesque as the typical villages of the islands with blue domed churches, medieval ruins, and gorgeous views.

 10. Three Bells of Fira

 The Three Bells of Fira is another iconic landmark on Santorini that you must not miss visiting.
-There is a parking lot above it where you can look down on it, or you can walk to it form Mama Thera’s restaurant.
-It is one of Santorini’s most iconic photographs and is not to be missed.
+There is a parking lot above it where you can look down on it, or you can walk to it from Mama Thera’s restaurant.
+It is one of Santorini’s most iconic photographs from Santorini and is not to be missed.

 11. The Caldera

 Santorini was formed in 1620 BC by a massive volcanic eruption that created the caldera that the island overlooks today.
 Th earth was covered with water creating the Santorini Caldera and spurring the legend of the lost city of Atlantis.
 Be sure to stay at a cave hotel that overlooks the caldera to take in views from sunrise to sunset.